Overview

 LIQUIDITY RISK

-from selling securities or closing positions at desirable prices.
-Securities that are relatively liquid when acquired
+selling securities or closing positions at desirable prices.
+Securities that are relatively liquid when acquired could become

 MANAGEMENT RISK

-account’s investments may prove to be incorrect.
-If the selection of securities or strategies fails to produce the
+investments may prove to be incorrect.
+If the selection of securities or strategies fails to produce the intended results, the

 MARKET RISK